 How Your Vagina Changes in Midlife

-Medically Reviewed by Nancy R. Berman, ANP-BC, NCMP
+Medically Reviewed by Nancy R. Berman, MSN, ANP-BC, NCMP, FAANP

 As you grow older, your body changes.
 You may notice fine lines in the creases of your smile or gray hair peeking through your tresses, and even differences in your vagina.
 It's true.
 As you age, your vagina—due mostly to decreased estrogen levels—can become dry or irritated, which can cause pain during sex.
 This does not need to be the norm.

 Just as you use lotions to minimize fine lines and hair color to cover gray, you can manage the changes in your vagina, so you don't experience uncomfortable side effects.

 This issue is more common than you may think.
 In a recent HealthyWomen survey, we found that women regularly experience the following vaginal changes:

 - 8 percent experience urinary tract infections

 While many women experience these symptoms, a majority of those surveyed (70 percent) were unaware of the condition that may be causing the symptoms: vulvovaginal atrophy (VVA).
 If you don't understand what's causing the problems, it will be difficult to fix them.